StevenDavisTechNotes/MultiRepoNavigator/roadmap.md

   - Clicking a known project folder populates the form
 - There is a button to save the project folder
 - There is a button to delete the project folder
-- Upen save/delete the project folder list is requeried
+- Upon save/delete the project folder list is updated
 - There is a button to close the page and return to the Navigator
 - Add error handling in the Navigator if all project folders have been deleted
 - When ready, remove the remove_file_if_exists of the DATABASE_FILE_PATH